ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

 .. todo::

-  Add how to: load the interactive sim, change parameters, and take steps
+  Add how to: load the interactive sim, change parameters, and take steps Also can include: how to comment out observers or change observers to get more grainularity with faster runs

   Include: - `Vivarium InteractiveContext documentation <https://vivarium.readthedocs.io/en/latest/api_reference/interface/interactive.html?highlight=InteractiveContext#vivarium.interface.interactive.InteractiveContext>`_